MaltaWebDev/FrontEndMentorRating/README.md

 ### Built with

-- Semantic HTML5 form with 5x radio buttons
+- Semantic HTML5 form with 5x radio buttons.
-- Form fires results.html on submission
+- Form fires results.html on submission.
-- CSS preprocessed with SASS
+- CSS preprocessed with SASS.
-- Flexbox and Grid
+- Flexbox and Grid.
-- Javascript event listener on form submission to update rating
+- Javascript event listener on form submission to update rating.

 ### Screenshots